Chaiebsaif5/Chaiebsaif5.github.io/README.md

 -- The reason for this structure is to try and group items by skill rather than project for recruiters to quickly find examples of what skill they're looking for --

-## Current projects list
+## 4.Current projects list

-1. Full-stack EV Infrastructure Market Analysis project using SQL/Excel + Power BI/Tableau (French to English)
+1. Full-stack EV Infrastructure Market Analysis project using Excel + Power BI (French to English).

 ## License